kvanbortel/swen-261-team-project/docs/DesignDoc.md

 > - Decided to keep our DAO as Need/NeedFile rather than Cupboard, as the Cupboard name is a concept for the customer and holds no signficance to working with the Need classes on the backend.
 >
 > > **[Sprint 2] (2024/10/24) decisions**
 > > - Needs displayed on the frontend are always sorted in descending demand order, unless otherwise sorted by a user.
+> > - Demand Rating has precision to the tenth